NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 [Screen shows user a preview email before they send it](add image)

-###Changing users
+### Changing users

-You can change users' permission levels and their clinician status from the 'Manage users' screen.
+You can change user permission levels and clinician status from the 'Manage users' screen.

-If you remove their clinician status, they can no longer assess a patient and record their consent.
+If you remove their clinician status, they can no longer assess patients and record their consent.

 If you change their permission levels, this will become active when they log back into the service.

-If you’re the only 'Lead administrator' for your organisation, you cannot change your permission level.
+You cannot change your permission level if you’re the only 'Lead administrator' for your organisation.
 There must be one 'Lead administrator' per organisation.

 [Screen shows user the manage users screen](add image)

-###Deleting users
+### Deleting users

 Delete a user account by emailing [ravs.support@england.nhs.uk](mailto:ravs.support@england.nhs.uk) or by calling **0121 611 0187** (select option 3).

-###Users across multiple organisation
+### Users across multiple organisation

 To add users to your organisation that are users in another organisation, they'll need a different email address.
 They can only have one email address per organisation.